 In simple words, HostPapa is a very secure provider that makes your website hosting very simple.
 It even offers a free training session, which is a big rarity.

-There are 3 shared hosting plans to choose from - Starter and Business go for $2.55/mo, while Business Pro jumps to $12.95/mo.
+There are 4 shared hosting plans to choose from - Start starting at just $2.36/mo, Plus and Pro retailing for $4.76/mo, while Ultra jumps to $4.76/mo.
 Why do the first two cost the same?
 Don’t worry, you’ll feel the difference upon renewal.
 That will make it quite similar to GoDaddy’s pricing.

 Regardless of which plan you’ll choose, you will get a free domain, an SSL certificate, unmetered bandwidth, and a website builder.
 On top of that, things like one-on-one training and 400+ apps make the offers even shinier.

-- Starter ($2.55/mo) is a solid option for simple websites and small businesses.
-You are getting a total of 100GB of SSD space for two websites – with a two-page site builder as well!
+- Start ($2.36/mo) is a solid option for simple websites and small businesses.
+You are getting a total of 100GB of SSD space for 1 website – with a two-page site builder as well!

-- Business Pro ($12.95/mo) adds an auto-backup and domain privacy, but the main difference is the 1,000-page site builder.
+- Pro ($4.76/mo) lifts all restrictions on number of websites, storage, and email accounts, plus adds an auto-backup and domain privacy, but the main difference is the 1,000-page site builder.
 This might be a great fit for an agency or just for bigger projects.

 If you’re looking for a long time value, I suggest you give Started a look.
-This plan has it all, a free domain, free SSL, and free email accounts.
-If 2 websites are enough for you, there’s no better HostPapa option.
+This plan has it all, a free domain, free SSL, and numerous free email accounts.
+If 1 website is enough for you, there’s no better HostPapa option.

 While HostPapa has very inclusive plans, performance under stress-inducing conditions is not its area of expertise.